nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > edit a feeding reminder

 Example:
 * It is the 6th of April 2023, 11am.
-You have fishes named 'Dory', 'Nemo' and 'Marlin' in 'freshwater tank' with a last fed date of 28/03/2023 12:00.
+You have fishes named 'Dory', 'Nemo' and 'Marlin' in 'freshwater tank' with a last fed date of 28/03/2023 13:00, 12:00 and 23:00 respectively.
 When you open *Fish Ahoy!*, you will see the following task in the task panel:
   * Description: Tank feeding reminder
 <br>               Nemo last fed on 28-Mar-2023 12:00
     <br>               Dory last fed on 28-Mar-2023 13:00